momentum-design/momentum-ui/react/CONTRIBUTING.md

 * Avoid var to declare variables.
 * Use lowercase names for folder names and PascalCase for component folder names.

 Please follow the coding style of the current code base.
-Collab UI React uses [eslint](http://eslint.org/) for ES6/JS and [stylelint](https://stylelint.io/) for scss/css, so if possible, enable linting in your editor to get realtime feedback.
+Momentum UI React uses [eslint](http://eslint.org/) for ES6/JS and [stylelint](https://stylelint.io/) for scss/css, so if possible, enable linting in your editor to get realtime feedback.
 The linting rules can be run manually as below

 ```js
 npm run lint